 How To: Expose a SharePoint Application to the Extranet And Use Forms-based Authentication

-If you want to share information between users who are within the corporate domain and external users you must
+If you want to share information between users within the corporate domain and external users you must

-if they are within different security domains.
-For example, extending the Partner Portal Web application provides access to the same collaboration areas, Contoso product catalog and pricing information to extranet partners as to intranet employees.
+security domains.
+For example, extending the Partner Portal Web application provides access to the same collaboration areas, Contoso product catalog and pricing information to extranet partners and intranet employees.

-When organizations create extranet solutions, they often group external users into a different security domain than internal users.
-This separation makes it easier to manage different groups of users and to maintain security.
-SharePoint supports this approach
+When organizations create extranet solutions, they often group external users into a different security domain than internal users for better maintainability and security separation. .
+SharePoint supports this approach through a concept called

 .
 Each zone can support a different authentication method.
-Companies often use forms-based authentication (FBA) with Internet-facing zones because it is straightforward to set up and does not require additional hardware.
-FBA relies upon
+Companies often use forms-based authentication (FBA) with internet facing zones because it is straightforward to set up and does not require additional hardware.
+FBA relies upon the ASP.NET

-the ASP.NET forms-based authentication framework.
-By using the ASP.NET 2.0 pluggable authentication provider model, SharePoint can support authentication for user identities that are stored in a Microsoft SQL Server database, in Active Directory (using Active
+forms-based authentication framework.
+By using the ASP.NET 2.0 pluggable authentication provider model, SharePoint supports authentication for user identities that are stored in a Microsoft SQL Server database, in Active Directory (using Active Directory Application

 The Partner Portal application uses the standard Microsoft SQL Server provider to store user credentials.
 Partners of Contoso authenticate to the extranet zone through FBA, while corporate users in the default zone rely upon their existing accounts, which are